What is Molly? 5 Things You Didn’t Know About MDMA

 - Loss of libido.

 There are several long-term risks associated with prolonged or frequent use of MDMA.
-When you take a dose of MDMA, your brain gets flooded with serotonin, giving you feelings of euphoria, a heightened sense of perception, and more empathy toward others.
+When you take a dose of MDMA, several neurotransmitter systems are impacted.
+The associated surge in serotonin activity is thought to underly a temporary elevation in mood, a heightened sense of perception, and more empathy toward others.1,2

 - Sleep problems.